Agropyron cristatum: Habitat

 Agropyron cristatum is best adapted to dry rangeland conditions and is most frequently found in such circumstances.
 It prefers from 23 to 38 cm of precipitation per year, but can tolerate more moisture on favourable sites, extending its range into tundra and taiga conditions and elevations up to 2000 m above sea level in the southern portions of its adapted area.
 It prefers well drained, deep, loamy soils of medium and moderately coarse texture, including Chernozemic, Solonetzic, Regosolic, Brunisolic and Luvisolic soils.
 A. cristatum can tolerate salinity in the range of 5 to 15 mS/cm and prefers moderately alkaline conditions.
 It has low to medium fertility requirements.
 It will not tolerate prolonged flooding.

 Agropyron cristatum is the most shade-tolerant of the crested wheatgrasses, but does best in open conditions.
 A. cristatum is extremely drought tolerant.
 It achieves this drought tolerance by starting growth very early in the season, then going dormant from seed set until fall when it will exhibit vegetative regrowth if moisture is sufficient.

 A recent study has shown that invasive populations of Agropyron cristatum have spread across the upper U.S. as well as southern Canada, and the invading Agropyron cristatum populations have been found to have a higher granivory than native grasslands and they maintain dominance even when native grassland species are reintroduced.
 This current study indicated that the increased granivory of Agropyron cristatum did not contribute to its competitive success.
 The study did show that although A. cristatum was found to have higher granivory, after 2 years the difference between A. cristatum's granivory and that of native species lessens, and that there was no apparent preference among the animals for either wheat.
 Therefore, the factors responsible for Agropyron cristatum's high granivore content are still relatively unknown.

 Agropyron cristatum is very tolerant of grazing, although under dry conditions new stands should be protected from grazing for at least two years as the seedling are slow to develop.
 A. cristatum can be damaged by several fungi, including leaf and stripe rusts, snow mold and some arthropods including black grass bugs (Labops sp.) in pure plantings.

+Due to the nature of growth in the Agropyron cristatum, it is an ideal grass type for reclamation of large areas, and even though it is ideal for drought-prone environments, it can also act as ground cover in places that may experience higher rainfall, with root systems stabilizing topsoil and limiting the impact of such components on the environment.